acmailer/acmailer/UPGRADE.md

 * `AcMailer\Event\MailEvent::EVENT_MAIL_POST_SEND` is now handled by `AcMailer\Event\PostSendEvent`.
 * `AcMailer\Event\MailEvent::EVENT_MAIL_SEND_ERROR` is now handled by `AcMailer\Event\SendErrorEvent`.

-This also affects the typehints in the public methods defined in `AcMailer\Event\MailListenerInterface` and `AcMailer\Event\AbstractMailListener`, so if you were extending form any of those, you will have to upgrade the signatures.
+This also affects the typehints in the public methods defined in `AcMailer\Event\MailListenerInterface` and `AcMailer\Event\AbstractMailListener`, so if you were extending from any of those, you will have to upgrade the signatures.

 The public methods exposed by the new event objects are mostly the same as in the old `MailEvent`, so you will probably don't need to change anything else.

+### Removed dependency on [laminas/laminas-eventmanager]

+Since the event system used by this module never exposed implementation details, the project no longer requires laminas-eventmanager, and instead, it implements a basic event handling system with support to lazy-load event listeners (which was the main reason to use the event manager in the first place).

+However, this has a few BC breaks:

+* The `AcMailer\Event\MailListenerTrait` has been removed: Its purpose was just to provide the boilerplate code to integrate with laminas-eventmanager, so you can just remove any reference from your own listeners, and that's it.
+* Event objects no longer extend `Laminas\EventManager\Event`: It should not affect your code, unless you were relying on some kind of type check somewhere.
+* The `AcMailer\Event\MailListenerInterface` no longer extends `Laminas\EventManager\ListenerAggregateInterface`: Same as previous point.

 ## From 5.x/6.x to 7.x